The 9 Best Posterior Chain Exercises to Build Strength from Head to Toe

 How to Strengthen Your Posterior Chain Muscles

-Your fitness level and primary training goals will largely dictate your ideal programming in terms of the reps, sets, and loads that you should be using in posterior chain workouts.
+Your fitness level and primary training goals will largely dictate the ideal programming for your posterior chain workouts in terms of reps, sets, and loads.

-For strength gains, aim for 2-6 reps, 3-5 sets, and at least 85% of your one-repetition maximum (1RM) for the load.
+• For strength gains, aim for 2–6 reps, 3–5 sets, and at least 85% of your one-repetition maximum (1RM) for the load.
 The fewer reps you perform, the closer to 100% of your 1RM you should strive for.
+This type of training is particularly beneficial for runners looking to build raw power and stability, especially important for uphill running and sprint finishes.

 The Ultimate Posterior Chain Workout